 This course will help prepare students for college and potentially allow them to earn up to six university credits upon successful completion of the AP exams.
 Students are expected to take both the AP Macroeconomics and AP Microeconomics exams in May, and the course is taught with this expectation in mind.
 This course is a year-long, full-credit course.
 Note: this course does not satisfy the Economics and Personal Finance graduation requirement.

-- Recommended: Economics and Personal Finance
+- Recommended: Successful completion of Economics and Personal Finance

 - No other courses are required to be taken or complete before beginning study in AP Economics.
 Strong math reasoning and graphing skills, however, are essential prerequisites for success in the course.

 These books are available for free in web view and PDF.
 You can also choose to purchase on iBooks or get print versions via the campus bookstore or from OpenStax on Amazon.com.
 You can use whichever formats you want.
 Web view is recommended; the responsive design works seamlessly on any device.
 If you buy on Amazon, make sure you use the links on your book page on openstax.org so you get the official OpenStax print versions.
 (Simple printouts sold by third parties on Amazon are not verifiable and not as high-quality.)

 - Advanced Placement Economics: Microeconomics: Student Edition (Fourth Edition)

 Authors: John S. Morton and Rae Jean B. Goodman

 - 5 Steps to a 5: AP Macroeconomics, 2018 edition

 ISBN-10: 1259863867Note: The 2015, 2016, and 2017 editions are also good.
 The most recent version is not essential for students to successfully review.